PadsterH2012/Instructors/project_instructions/instruction_modules/module_lld_structure_creation.md

 - [ ] Testing LLD files and parallel documentation are created
 - [ ] All LLDs reference research findings appropriately
 - [ ] Cross-references between LLD domains are established
-- [ ] All LLD files are within 500-750 line limits
+- [ ] All LLD files are within 800 line limits and properly scaled for complexity
 - [ ] Parallel application documentation exists for each LLD domain
 - [ ] Self-referencing documentation system is established
 - [ ] techstack.md is updated to reflect LLD structure